edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/extensions.md

 <div style="text-align:center">
 	<script src="//vizor.io/scripts/embed.js" data-vizorurl="//vizor.io/embed/techstart/vizor_lesson_placement_cone_spiders" ></script>
 	<strong>Try the world above.
 Did you notice the giant spiders marching behind you?
 Probably not.
-The most important objects should be in front.</strong>
+The most important objects should be in front of your user.</strong>
 </div>

 ## Positioning Your User